kdenhartog/indy-dev/python/how-tos/send-secure-message/README.md

 # Send a Secure Message
 Indy-SDK Developer Walkthrough #3, Python Edition

+This shows how to leverage indy-sdk's agent-to-agent communications features to send and receive a secure message.
+Messaging primitives are important in many interactions, although they are not explicitly required in the other how-tos.

 [ [Java](../../not-yet-written.md) | [.NET](../../not-yet-written.md) | [Node.js](../../not-yet-written.md) | [Objective C](../../not-yet-written.md) ]